-from the decision-in-140-characters-or-less dept
+from the a-raging-hate-on,-disguised-as-an-official-report dept

 That's according to a report by the UK's Home Ministry, which claims the medium is inseparable from the message, especially if it's a US tech company.

 Facebook, Twitter and Google and are deliberately failing to stop terrorists from using their websites to promote terrorism because they believe it will "damage their brands", MPs have warned.